Rosemount High School

 Rosemount High School is a public four-year high school in Rosemount, Minnesota, United States, founded in 1918.
 The school is one of four four-year high schools in Independent School District 196 (Rosemount-Apple Valley-Eagan School District).
 The school competes in the South Suburban Conference of the Minnesota State High School League (MSHSL).

 Rosemount High School was founded in 1918.
 Many alumni's children also attend Rosemount High school.
 The school has a "triple-A" philosophy of academics, arts and athletics.
 Rosemount offers a comprehensive curriculum and multiple dual enrollment opportunities where students can earn college credit.

 Rosemount High School has state and nationally recognized band, choir, and dance programs; numerous individual and team state champions in athletics; and a variety of clubs and activities.

 It is located on a 71 acre campus in a growing suburban city of the Minneapolis–St. Paul metropolitan area with academic, artistic, and athletic facilities.
 Rosemount High School is located within a short walking distance of Rosemount Elementary School and Rosemount Middle School, two of its feeder schools, as well as along Minnesota Highway 3, which places the school near the downtown area of the city.

 Academics

+Curriculum

+Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.